Data for Policy 2025 (DfP’25) Conference – Asia Pacific Edition: Advancing AI: Innovations, Governance, and Ethical Frontiers

 We recognize AI development and governance as a multidimensional challenge that spans technological, ethical, economic, and geopolitical dimensions.
 The private and public sectors are racing to harness AI’s potential, with governments crafting policies to steer its development and industries investing heavily in frontier applications—from healthcare diagnostics to intelligent autonomous systems.
 Meanwhile, the rise of generative AI, large-scale models, and adaptive machine learning has intensified debates about data sovereignty, algorithmic bias, and existential risks.
 Data and collaboration lie at the heart of this transition.
 Robust frameworks for transparency, safety, and equity are essential to ensure AI serves as a tool for collective progress rather than disruption.
 From mitigating biases in decision-making to securing global cooperation on governance, data-driven insights and interdisciplinary dialogue can bridge the gap between innovation and responsibility.

-At this nexus, we invite submissions in the form of extended abstracts, full papers, and/or panel session proposals reflecting the conference theme Advancing AI: Innovations, Governance, and Ethical Frontiers” explored through following core topics:
+At this nexus, we invited submissions in the form of extended abstracts, full papers, and/or panel session proposals reflecting the conference theme Advancing AI: Innovations, Governance, and Ethical Frontiers” explored through following core topics:

 • Innovation and Challenges in Frontier Technologies of Artificial Intelligence focusing on the latest technological advancements in the field of AI, including generative artificial intelligence, deep learning with large models, reinforcement learning, natural language processing, and computer vision.
 It will also explore the challenges these technologies face in practical applications, such as data quality, model interpretability, and security issues.